-With a homeowner’s maintenance log you can keep track of maintenance and repair details about your home as well as improvements, updates, and upgrades you make over the years.
-You can store appliance and system manuals and instructions, warranties, and other resources, like where to shut off utilities.
+With a homeowner’s maintenance manual you can log all of the maintenance and repair details about your home as well as improvements, updates, and upgrades you make over the years.
+You can also store appliance and home system manuals and instructions, warranties, and other resources, like where to shut off utilities.

 What to include: